brkicdusan/league-config-manager/README.md

 Current features:

+- Ability to add multiple settings profiles
 - Importing/exporting settings
+- Generating and sharing a link for a settings profile
-- Ability to add multiple settings profiles
+- Auto-swap settings per champion
 - Locking settings making them reset after every game and same for every account that logs in on that computer

 Planned features:

-- Easier sharing of profiles (generating a url for a setting profile and importing from a url)
 - Pro player/streamer settings website
 - Better design of the app